abdulghani/blissful-ignorance/notes.md

 but yes, rather human spread and interconnection, still bound humans to metabolic activity (labor, work, career) which increase further the tension for the fabric of life to cascade to singularity

+paradoxically, introversion, stubbornness, ignorance and stupidity, tribalism becomes coherent against isolated collapse of connected system this reads those properties as independence, and stability